roachspray/acsac17wip/README.md

 e.g., the exitblocks code there is still using naive analysis phase, basing modification on execution flow from an input sample, but inserts exit(0).

+Note that here and in FuzzingProgramSlices, the Pruneskin.cpp code is a bit wonked ... it is missing an if/then related to the trace code injection and setting of the output trace file.
+I believe that was me trying to remove pass-dependencies where they were not required... that is fixable (easily), I just did not fix it yet (and only just now noticed it in this version unfortunately)

 ## Introduction